CyberCookie/siegel/README.md

 - `Demo project` with already themed components, predefined folder structure and scalable architecture built on top of Siegel<br />
     It gives you a quick start right after initialization!

+- `Global TS utility types` that you may import.
+They could be usefull while you are building your React project

 <br />

 Read more about each part following the links below: